How to Use LinkedIn Endorsements to Boost Your Career

 However, since it's your profile, you have complete control over endorsements.
 First, you can choose whether you accept endorsements or not altogether.
 If you do accept them (which you should), you can select which endorsements appear on your profile and which don't.

-If you look to become a trusted voice on LinkedIn, Endorsements are needed to have a strong profile.
-They may be low-effort, one-click little bonuses to your page, but their value increases over time.
+To become a trusted voice on LinkedIn, Endorsements are essential for a strong profile.
+They may be low-effort, one-click, little bonuses to your page, but their value increases over time.
 A profile with 99+ endorsements in relevant fields will look better than a profile that barely has any endorsements at all.
 Will your endorsement numbers be the deciding factor in landing you a job or a deal?
 Probably not, but you need endorsements for your profile to look strong.

 Many endorsements add a level of authenticity and legitimacy to your profile that you couldn't possibly provide yourself.
 Endorsements are also proof that you are skilled socially.
 It's one thing to be good at marketing, but to get someone else to confirm your marketing skills on your LinkedIn?
 That has to mean you are also a sociable and enjoyable person overall.